IverMartinsen/scampi-dino/README.md

 # Self-Supervised Learning with Microfossils using DINO

 PyTorch implementation and pretrained models for DINO.
-Mostly copied from [https://github.com/facebookresearch/dino].
-This repo covers part A of the fossil frontier pipeline.
+This repo is an edited clone of the [DINO repo](https://github.com/facebookresearch/dino) and covers part A of the Fossil Frontier pipeline illustrated below.

 <div align="center">
   <img width="100%" alt="DINO illustration" src=".github/SCAMPI_schematics.jpg">